Public Land Scouting Packages

 For our full scouting packages, if you’re paying by credit card, we require a 50% deposit before we’ll start the scouting package.
 The balance is due upon completion of scouting package.
 If you’re paying by check or money order, we require payment in full before we’ll send out your scouting package.
 We’ve been in business since 1997 and you can trust our reputation that we will complete your scouting package as agreed.
 For our informational packages, the entire amount is due before the package will be mailed.

 1) If we are unable to complete the scouting package as agreed upon in the contract due to our own actions, we will refund the amount paid in a timely manner.
-As of 2010, we’ve never missed completing a package as agreed.
+In all our years of business, we’ve only missed completing a package as agreed.
+That was due to a car accident and we refunded all monies paid

 2) As stated on our contract, we are a hunting consulting service and can’t control inclement weather, hunting conditions, big game habits, hunting pressure, hunter success, your personal hunting abilities or attitude toward hunting, or emergency regulation changes.
 No refunds will be made if your hunt is adversely affected by events or conditions beyond our control.
 We can only guarantee the information gathered for your scouting package is accurate at the time we gathered it.